Logiqx/gps-details/docs/devices/coros/advice/README.md

 **ACTIVITY MODE**

 Now to the next thing of importance which is the choice of activity mode.
-The image below compares an APEX 2 Pro (red) and PACE 3 (green) against a Motion GPS (blue).
+The image below compares an APEX 2 Pro (red) and PACE 3 (green) against a 5 Hz Motion GPS (blue).
 The terrible accuracy from the watches is very clear, and entirely due to use of the "custom" activity.

 ![custom-actity](img/custom-activity.png)